-4.4.2 Re-marking procedure for End and Supplementary Assessments time by the Office of Academic Services, request the assessment to be re-marked.
+4.4.2 Re-marking procedure for End and Supplementary Assessments

+Re-marking will only be considered for the written portion of a standardised assessment where the script is not returned to the student.
+The student may, for a non-refundable fee fixed from time-to-time by the Office of Academic Services, request the assessment to be re-marked.
 It must be noted that in the case of a re- mark, the new mark will replace the previous mark whether it increases or reduces the mark originally given.